uidaholib/spec-lumber/_posts/2019-09-16-mining-monday---what-do-mines-look-like-from-the-outside.md

 author: Michelle Shannon
 ---

-Happy Mining Monday!
 So far, we’ve stayed underground to explore north Idaho metal mines.
 Today, we’re taking a break from the underground and coming back to the surface to see what mines look like from the outside!

 Mines cannot operate just anywhere – they must be located where minerals are highly concentrated, making it lucrative to set up a mine